 Puritans and pirates

 Note 1 – This region, the southern coasts of the North Sea, has a very, very old pirating tradition.
 It dates back to the period of the Great Wandering of People.
 Check our post It all began with piracy to learn how a true pirate culture developed along these shores in Roman times.
-But also heathen Frisian prirates who settled at the Faroes; read our post Latið meg ei á Frísaland fordervast!
+In our post Yet another wayward archipelago you can read about all the pirate activity in the Wadden Sea region during the early modern period.
+And, read also about the heathen Frisian pirates who settled on the Faroes in our post Latið meg ei á Frísaland fordervast!

-Note 2 – The bright side of that the whole expedition to the Arctic was a lie, is that another Frisian sailor, Willem Barentsz from the Wadden Sea island Terschelling, still can claim to be the first Frisian to have wintered in the Arctic, i.e. at todays Novaya Zemlya, Russia in the year 1596.
-And soon after, when Frisians were at the whaling in the northern ice seas, many more stayed the winter in the Arctic, like on Greenland, Spitsbergen and Jan Mayen island.
-Read our post Happy Hunting Grounds of the Arctic to find more information about this piece of history.
+Note 2 – The bright side of that the whole expedition to the Arctic was a lie, is that another Frisian sailor, Willem Barentsz from the Wadden Sea island Terschelling, still can claim to be the first Frisian to have wintered in the Arctic, i.e. at today’s Novaya Zemlya, Russia in the year 1596.
+And soon after, when Frisians were at the whaling in the northern ice seas, many more stayed the winter in the Arctic, like on Greenland, Spitsbergen, Beereneiland, and Jan Mayen Island.
+Read our post Happy Hunting Grounds of the Arctic to find more information about this piece of shivering history.

 - Sex Pistols, Friggin’ In The Riggin’ (1979)